-In our opinion, Coventry Building Society Covered Bonds LLP's accounts:
+In our opinion, Coventry Building Society Covered Bonds LLP's financial statements:

-- give a true and fair view of the state of the LLP's affairs as at 31 December 2021 and of its result and cash flows for the year then ended: - have been properly prepared in accordance with UK-adopted international accounting standards; and - have been prepared in accordance with the requirements of the Companies Act 2006 as applied to limited liability partnerships by the Limited Liability Partnerships (Accounts and Audit) (Application of Companies Act 2006) Regulations 2008.
+- give a true and fair view of the state of the LLP's affairs as at 31 December 2022 and of its result and cash flows for the year then ended: - · have been properly prepared in accordance with UK-adopted international accounting standards; and - have been prepared in accordance with the requirements of the Companies Act 2006 as applied to limited liability partnerships by the Limited Liability Partnerships (Accounts and Audit) (Application of Companies Act 2006) Regulations 2008.

-We have audited the accounts, included within the Members' Report and the Accounts (the "Annual Report"), which comprise: the Balance Sheet as at 31 December 2021; the Income Statement, the Statement of Comprehensive Income, the Statement of Cash Flows and the Statement of changes in members' interests for the year then ended; and the notes to the accounts, which include a description of the significant accounting policies.
+We have audited the financial statements, included within the Annual Report, which comprise: the Balance Sheet as at 31 December 2022; the Income Statement, the Statement of Comprehensive Income; the Statement of Cash Flows and the Statement of Changes in Members' Interests for the year then ended; and the notes to the financial statements, which include a description of the significant accounting policies.